sol-sk/GIT_Obsidian/DND/Murder Mystery.md

 Door to basement not being watched, rest of doors guarded

-Lord archibald frost the fox
+Lord archibald frost the fox angling to listen to conversation

 Talk to beaver woman:
 - Leonard saw that she came from findebear's room.
 What.

+Talk to Yasha:
+- It was suggested to me specifically to come.
+What are you doing why should i come

+Moolia will be invis till 9:40, as will Jane